The Complete Guide to the Perfect Book Layout, Woman with computer

 Fixed layouts don’t allow for this kind of adjustment.
 On the other hand, the static layout allows you to preserve document elements such as pagination, tables, and inserts.
 For that reason, they’re popular in genres such as cookbooks and textbooks.

-Palmetto can also provide you with a custom print interior, allowing you to navigate between digital and physical books no matter what layout and format you prefer.
+Palmetto can also provide a custom print interior, allowing you to switch between digital and physical books regardless of what layout and format you prefer.

-Print interiors require different margins and several other features such as running headers and footers.
-At the top and/or bottom of the page in a print edition, you’ll need page numbers and other information such as a chapter or book title.
+Print interiors require different margins and several other features, such as running headers and footers.
+At the top or bottom of the page in a print edition, you’ll need page numbers and other information, such as a chapter or book title.

 Palmetto accommodates many print formats or — in industry discourse — “trim sizes.”
 “Trim size” refers to a book’s literal dimensions.
-Since the 1920s, most books are printed in one of several uniform trim sizes:
+Since the 1920s, most books have been printed in one of several uniform trim sizes:

 • Hardcover books range from 6” x 9” to 8.5” x 11”